Internet as a Source of Information

 Website of Torsten Scherning, Kaiserslautern: www.scherning.de

-Torsten Scherning is a collector of various devices that run on kerosene/paraffin and other flammable liquids, such as lamps, heating and cooking devices, soldering irons, etc. He gives practical advice on repairing, operating and maintaining such devices, maintains a forum with other interested people and provides photos.
-Thus, his German homepage is a smorgasbord of information, questions and answers, picture gallery, etc. The information and pictures about Aladdin lamps alone make a visit to his website worthwhile.
+Torsten Scherning is a collector of various devices that run on kerosene/paraffin and other flammable liquids, such as lamps, heating and cooking devices, soldering irons, etc. He gives practical advice on repairing, operating and maintaining such devices and provides photos.
+Thus, his German website is a smorgasbord of information, practical advice, picture gallery, etc. The information and pictures about Aladdin lamps alone make a visit to his website worthwhile.

 Website of Dirk Frieborg, Kassel: www.lampenmaxe.de